CoffeeChaton/vscode-autohotkey/README.md

 - Do not upload any information.
 - without vscode, 0 dependencies, Safe and Privacy.
-- just scan workspaces or open file. not auto scan like [A_Desktop](https://www.autohotkey.com/docs/Variables.htm#Desktop) or [A_MyDocuments](https://www.autohotkey.com/docs/Variables.htm#MyDocuments) or any file without workspaces.
+- just scan workspaces or open file. not auto scan like [`A_Desktop`](https://www.autohotkey.com/docs/Variables.htm#Desktop) or [`A_MyDocuments`](https://www.autohotkey.com/docs/Variables.htm#MyDocuments) or any file without workspaces.
 - If you need to place .ahk in other folders, this Extensions support [Multi-root Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces).

+## Performance

+- The best way to improve startup times is to exclude unnecessary files, via [settings.json](https://code.visualstudio.com/docs/getstarted/settings) `AhkNekoHelp.baseScan.IgnoredList`
+- When editing becomes slow, split the file, via [`#Include`](https://www.autohotkey.com/docs/commands/_Include.htm)
+- TODO use...try to find each file parsing time.

 ## Credits